 Your French Bulldogs thyroid generates hormones that affect an array of biological systems; if the hormone levels struggle, your Frenchie may react in a multitude of ways.
 Thyroid issues are among the things that most veterinarians will evaluate when assessing a dog with pica.

 What Are The Dangers Of Dogs Eating Rocks?

 Although there are a lot of behavioral issues that could pose a threat to your Frenchie, eating rocks is definitely among the most dangerous, so you’ll have to deal with this as quickly as possible.

 Only one rock is needed to get trapped in the small intestine and can cause a traumatic, life-threatening obstruction.
-Even in less sensational situations, a your Frenchie can still break a tooth or injure its mouth by eaten nonetable objects such as rocks and dirt.
+Even in less sensational situations, your Frenchie can still break a tooth or injure its mouth by eaten notable objects such as rocks and dirt.

 |Not Eating and Drinking: If you believe your Frenchie has eaten a rock, then monitor their eating and drinking behavior.
 If they usually eat their food quickly and drink half a bucket of water at a time, they now notice that their response to food and water has altered. |